 About Me

-Although I am a writer at heart, I recognize the importance of having a toolbelt of skills in this industry where we are expected to do it all.
+Although she is a writer at heart, she has extensive knowledge of digital and social media, recognizing the importance of having a toolbelt of skills in an industry where we are expected to do it all.

 “Great stories happen to those who can tell them.”